Montana becomes first state to pass bill completely banning TikTok

 Gianforte has already banned TikTok on government devices in Montana.
 The Senate passed the bill 30-20 in March.

-Montana's proposal, which has backing from the state's GOP-controlled legislature, is more sweeping than bans in place in nearly half the states and the federal government, which prohibit TikTok on government devices.
+The proposal backed by Montana's GOP-controlled legislature is more sweeping than bans in place in nearly half the states and the federal government, which prohibit TikTok on government devices.

 In response to the bill's passage, a TikTok spokesperson said in a statement to CBS News on Friday afternoon, "The bill's champions have admitted that they have no feasible plan for operationalizing this attempt to censor American voices and that the bill's constitutionality will be decided by the courts.
 We will continue to fight for TikTok users and creators in Montana whose livelihoods and First Amendment rights are threatened by this egregious government overreach."